-90 CHARLES THÉPAUT, WASH.
-INST.
-FOR NEAR EAST POLICY, POLICY NOTE 88, A NEW WEST IN THE MIDDLE EAST: TOWARD A HUMBLER, MORE EFFECTIVE MODEL OF TRANSATLANTIC COOPERATION 4 (2020), avoid involves pulling U.S. forces out of key locations where terrorist groups are active, only to suffer an attack on the homeland due to the loss of key intelligence capabilities.
+By definition, shifting away from two decades of counterterrorism premised on an aggressive forward defense posture and toward one more focused on indicators and warning means assuming some greater level of risk.
+The nightmare scenario counterterrorism officials desperately want to avoid involves pulling U.S. forces out of key locations where terrorist groups are active, only to suffer an attack on the homeland due to the loss of key intelligence capabilities.
 If an aviation plot succeeded because the watch-listing system was out of date, or if an attack linked back to an area from which U.S. troops recently withdrew, the response from both the public and the political class would be severe.
-In the words of one former U.S. counterterrorism official, "Force investments in counterterrorism are not completely rational; they become emotional once there's been an attack."91
+In the words of one former U.S. counterterrorism official, "Force investments in counterterrorism are not completely rational; they become emotional once there's been an attack."67

 To mitigate such risks, the United States must rewire counterterrorism intelligence budgets to ensure they are not gutted by default as the Defense Department pivots to address other pressing national security issues.
 Over the past twenty years, counterterrorism programs were largely driven by military efforts to take the fight to the enemy.
 While counterterrorism intelligence operations were deeply embedded in the military mission, funding for these operations abroad was scaffolded on military budgets.
 U.S. dollars and intelligence capabilities were overwhelmingly invested in supporting kinetic operations.
-Likewise, foreign intelligence collection programs-including those that directly support FBI investigations, watch-listing of known or suspected terrorists (KSTs), and other domestic counterterrorism efforts were driven by these military counterterrorism operations abroad.
+Likewise, foreign intelligence collection programs-including those that directly support FBI investigations, watch-listing of known or suspected terrorists (KSTs), and other domestic counterterrorism efforts-were driven by these military counterterrorism operations abroad.
 As the United States shifts away from this military posture, the funding and personnel who trickled down to support other key elements of the counterterrorism community will presumably also shift, with the military, to other mission sets.
-It is critical that policymakers and strategic planners disentangle the funding for counterterrorism intelligence collection from the larger military budget bins in which they currently reside to prevent the loss of key support to downstream counterterrorism activities.92
+It is critical that policymakers and strategic planners disentangle the funding for counterterrorism intelligence collection from the larger military budget bins in which they currently reside to prevent the loss of key support to downstream counterterrorism activities.68

-Beyond the \$23.1 billion in the Military Intelligence Program, much of the \$62.7 billion in the larger National Intelligence Program also falls under the Defense Department.93 As a result, counterterrorism officials worry that as the intelligence community is driven by the National Defense Strategy to focus on interstate competition, a lack of budgetary transparency could leave the community ill-prepared to continue supporting the counterterrorism mission set at the levels necessary to provide effective indicators and warning.94 One official put it this way:
+Beyond the \$23.1 billion in the Military Intelligence Program, much of the \$62.7 billion in the larger National Intelligence Program also falls under the Defense Department.69 As a result, counterterrorism officials worry that as the intelligence community is driven by the National Defense Strategy to focus on interstate competition, a lack of budgetary transparency could leave the community ill-prepared to continue supporting the counterterrorism mission set at the levels necessary to provide effective indicators and warning.70 One official put it this way:

 Today's counterterrorism infrastructure is built on kinetic actions and tools and this leaves us a bit exposed...We have technical capabilities around the world-SIGINT [signals intelligence], overhead ISR, etc.-and this drives collection for all kinds of things.
-It's
+It's there to support kinetic efforts, but it is needed for Treasury, FBI, case files, watch lists, and lots more.71